2006 Gaza–Israel conflict: Bombardment phase

 Beginning on June 30, the IDF began to hit the Gaza Strip with a variety of targeted bombardments.
 Israeli warplanes struck more than a dozen times in Gaza in the hours after midnight, hitting a Fatah office and a Hamas facility in Gaza City as well as roads and open fields.

 Israeli Air Force aircraft struck the Palestinian Interior Ministry in Gaza City.
 The Israel Defense Forces confirmed its planes hit the office of Interior Minister Said Seyam, which it called "a meeting place to plan and direct terror activity".
 Shortly after, several militants approached an IDF position in Southern Gaza carrying anti-tank weaponry.
 The Israeli forces opened fire, wounding two militants, and causing them to leave their position.

 In a separate Israeli airstrike, three missiles hit the office of Khaled Abu Ilal, an Interior Ministry official, who also heads a pro-Hamas militia.

-After Israeli warnings that the Palestinian Prime Minister Ismail Haniya could be targeted for assassination if Corporal Shalit was not freed, Israeli aircraft hit the Prime Minister's office with two missiles in the early hours of July 2.
+After Israeli warnings that the Palestinian Prime Minister Ismail Haniyeh could be targeted for assassination if Corporal Shalit was not freed, Israeli aircraft hit the Prime Minister's office with two missiles in the early hours of July 2.

 On July 12, the IDF dropped a 550 lb bomb on a building in Gaza City, killing a family of nine.
 A spokesman for the Israeli army said they were trying to kill a group of Hamas militants led by Mohammed Deif, and did not know that a family was living inside the house when they bombed it.

 High-trajectory fire into Israel

 On July 4, high-trajectory fire by Palestinian militants into Israel reached a milestone when an improved Qassam rocket succeeded in reaching central Ashkelon, the first Palestinian-made rocket to do so, hitting an empty school yard, and causing light damage and no injuries.

-The next day, two more Qassam rockets hit a neighborhood in southern Ashkelon, wounding 8 civilians.
+The next day, two more Qassam rockets hit a neighborhood in southern Ashkelon, wounding eight civilians.
 The IDF was given the go-ahead to move into Northern Gaza with a large force, with the stated aim of attempting to push the militants farther into Gaza, and out of range from Ashkelon and other coastal towns.

-Qassams also struck near Netivot (which is 12 km. east of Northern Gaza), Sa'ad, Kibbutz Kfar Aza, as well as smaller towns and kibbutzim in the Negev.
+Qassams also struck near Netivot (which is 12 km east of Northern Gaza), Sa'ad, Kibbutz Kfar Aza, as well as smaller towns and kibbutzim in the Negev.